Lattice-Based Quantum Advantage from Rotated Measurements: Acknowledgements

 \section{Acknowledgements}

 We thank Gorjan Alagic, Alexandru Cojocaru, and Yi-Kai Liu for useful discussions and comments on an earlier version of this work.
 Y.A. acknowledges support from the Crown Prince International Scholarship Program and the Arabian Gulf University.
-A.M acknowledges support from the U.S. Army Research Office under Grant Number W911NF-20-1-0015 and AFOSR MURI project ``Scalable Certification of Quantum Computing Devices and Networks''.
+A.M acknowledges support from the U.S. Army Research Office under Grant Number W911NF-20-1-0015 and AFOSR MURI project ``Scalable Certification of Quantum Computing Devices and Networks'', as well as partial support by faculty startup grant from Virginia Tech and by the Commonwealth Cyber Initiative.
 D.W. acknowledges support from the Army Research Office (grant W911NF-20-1-0015); the Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research in Quantum Computing program; and the National Science Foundation (grant DMR-1747426).
 This paper is partly a contribution of the National Institute of Standards and Technology.